-The 4 Best Tablets for Architects in 2018 | Architecture Lab
+3 Best Tablets For Architects | Reviews + Guide

 When you’re out in the field, the convenience that a tablet gives you cannot be beaten.
 A smartphone doesn’t have the same screen size, and a laptop doesn’t have the same comfort.

-It’s for these reasons that architects need to choose carefully when they’re buying a tablet for their work.
+It’s for these reasons that architects need to choose carefully when they’re buying a tablet for their work, architects have entirely different demands hence the pursuit of Architecture Lab, if you need more gear, the best mouse for cad, the best overall mouses for architects in case you do not use CAD that often and the best monitor for architects.

 What works for someone else might not work for you.
 What you’ll want to keep in mind are the following things.